 According to psychologist and expertise researcher Anders Ericsson,

-Adaptive Thinking involves the ability to

-“recognize unexpected situations, quickly consider various possible responses, and decide on the best one.”
+Adaptive Thinking involves the ability to recognize unexpected situations, quickly consider various possible responses, and decide on the best one.

 Novel and Adaptive Thinking

 The ability to perform well at the highest levels requires the ability not only to think well but to think flexibly and quickly — in other words, to think adaptively.
-Out of the box, as some would say.

 And that is not the end of the experiment.
 Some 20 years after, the scientist who worked on the researchers tracked almost all of the kids down.

-Scientist used kid’s SAT results to compare the ones who gave in to the sweet power of the marshmallow with the others who demonstrated strong willpower.
+Scientists used kid’s SAT results to compare the ones who gave in to the sweet power of the marshmallow with the others who demonstrated strong willpower.
 The results were astounding.

 The second group (the one with ninja-like willpower) scored much higher on SATs and developed higher competencies than those who just couldn’t wait.

 Think, and think well: is your lack of humility standing between you and receiving feedback?
 Humility breeds curiosity, remember that.
 Let go of your previously held assumptions and you’ll be surprised by the way your thought process shifts.

 Be curious and be open.
-Don’t stick to something that is turning out to be old or wrong.
+Don’t stick to something that is turning out to be outdated or wrong.
 Embrace the new!